What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-Bring your instrument, and if you play bass, guitar or piano please make sure the Music dept knows you wish to enrol.
+Bring your instrument, and if you play bass, guitar, piano or drums please make sure the Music dept knows you wish to enrol.
 Rhythm section places are limited.

 When I've finished, what course can I do next?